Recurrent Video Masked Autoencoders: Experiments

 \subsection{Quantitative Results}

 \textbf{Baselines.} We compare RVM against a set of strong image and video model baselines: \begin{itemize} \item \textbf{Image models}: We compare to DINOv2 \citep{oquab2023dinov2} as the main baseline for strong spatial task performance.
-At small model scales, we also include different variants of

-DINOv2 \citep{oquab2023dinov2}, SiamMAE \citep{gupta2023siamese}, and its variant CropMAE \citep{eymael2024efficient} as these models have reported state-of-the-art results on dense correspondence tasks such as video segmentation and human keypoint tracking.
+At small model scales, we also include SiamMAE \citep{gupta2023siamese} as it is a strong efficient model for dense correspondence tasks such as video segmentation and human keypoint tracking.

 \item \textbf{Video models}: We evaluate variants of VideoMAE \citep{tong2022videomae},